Gunmen kill at least 14 Mali soldiers in attack on army camp

 West Africa’s arid Sahel region is suffering a spike in violence by militant groups, some with links to al Qaeda and Islamic State, that is drawing an increasingly aggressive response from countries including France and the United States.

-The military camp in the town of Soumpi, near the southern boundary of Mali’s Timbuktu region, came under attack at around 6 a.m.
-(0600 GMT).
+A group of around 30 heavily armed fighters attacked the military camp in Soumpi, located in the centre of the country near the southern boundary of Mali’s Timbuktu region, according to an army statement read on state radio.

-“The provisional toll is 14 dead, 17 wounded and two enemies killed.
-The search is still on for those missing,” one of the sources said.
+It said 14 soldiers were killed and 15 others were wounded, adding that 17 of the attackers had been killed in the battle.

 “The soldiers abandoned their position.
-The enemy carried away material,” he said.

-Both sources asked not to be named as they were not authorised to speak to the media.
+The enemy carried away material,” said one army officer, who said the camp had been overrun and asked not to be named as they were not authorised to speak to the media.

 Islamist fighters seized control of Mali’s northern desert regions in 2012 before being driven back by a French-led intervention a year later.